-The Traditional Civil War Curriculum, Goal 7

-1864-1865: Bringing the War to an
+The Traditional Civil War Curriculum, Goal 7 1864-1865: Bringing the War to an End

-End

 Portions of this document have been bolded to help guide the reading.
 This was not in the original document.
-Read this document and note, in your own words, the major resolutions of the party.
+As a class read this document and note in your own words the major resolutions of the party.
 What hints do these resolutions give us about what is upsetting or engaging people at the time?